Ruddle/fomoscript/README.md

 ### REPL

+Build your own REPL with this code snippet.
 For simplicity, std is used here, but you can replace it with any input and output impl.

 ```rust